clink-app/beautiful-jekyll/_posts/2019-11-04-Heuristic-Evaluation.md

 ![](/img/revised_prototype_filter_button.jpg)
 ![](/img/revised_prototype_filter.jpg)

-**Issue #9**: What do the colors associated with each event mean?
+**Issue #9**: "What do the colors associated with each event mean?"

 ![](/img/HE_issue_9.jpg)

-**No Revision**: something about how the icons arent color coded, its just some image the poster wnats displayed etc
+**No Revision**: We did not feel a revision was necessary here, as the color does not have any significance.
+The icons are just placeholders to demonstrate that the creators of events would be able to add thumbnail images.

-**Issue #10**: What extra information appears when the event is clicked
+**Issue #10**: "What extra information appears when the event is clicked"

 ![](/img/HE_issue_10.jpg)

-**No Revision**: didnt feel like it was neccessary to go too much into detail for specific events to test prototype
+**No Revision**: We did not feel like a revisions was necessary for this comment.
+The prototype of the details page shows the fields of information that will be shown, and it would not be helpful to write out descriptions for every possible event in our prototype.